yellow flower in tilt shift lens

 With the invention of AI, and AI-generated art, these questions have been popping up with more and more frequency.
 Why pay a person to slave away over an art piece when you could get a robot to make the same thing in 10 seconds.

-The thing that makes art art, is that is expresses something human.
+The thing that makes art art, is that it expresses something human.
 It is not cold or logical or scientific.
 It is warm, and alive and messy.
 That’s what makes us love it so much – because so are we.

 So, in the age of AI, allow yourself to be pushed towards something more.
 You are not a robot, and you cannot be expected to be perfect.
 You are a messy, imperfect, whole human being.
-That is what we want to see in your work.

 Wabi Sabi And Imperfect Perfection